What’s a Proofing Basket (Banneton) & How’s It Used for Bread Baking?

-Also called brotforms and bannetons, proofing baskets can be found in just about every shape and size--round, oval, or long.
-You can line them with linen for a smooth texture on your bead, or they can be left unlined and the pattern of the basket will imprint on your dough (like the image above).
+Also called brotforms and bannetons, proofing baskets can be found in just about every shape and size: round, oval, or long.
+You can line them with linen for a smooth texture on your bread, or they can be left unlined and the pattern of the basket will imprint on your dough.
+The gluten relaxes as the dough proofs, causing shaped loaves to spread out and flatten as they rise.
+A basket supports the dough as it proofs and prevents this from happening.

+To use one, first prepare the basket by coating it (either the bare basket or the linen liner) throughly with flour and shaking out the excess.
 Make your bread right through the shaping step.
-Instead of proofing it on the counter top, dust the surface of the shaped loaf with flour and invert it into the proofing basket so that the 'top' of the dough is on the bottom of the basket and the underside is visible.The gluten relaxes as the dough proofs, causing shaped loaves to spread out and flatten as they rise.
-A basket supports the dough as it proofs and prevents this from happening.
+Instead of proofing it on the countertop, dust the surface of the shaped loaf with flour and invert it into the proofing basket so that the “top” of the dough is on the bottom of the basket and the underside is visible.

 To bake, lay a piece of parchment on your baking peel or sprinkle the peel with cornmeal.
 Lightly dust the proofed dough with cornmeal or flour and invert it onto the peel.
 Slash the top and bake the loaves immediately.